Manik028/Library-Management-System/README.md

 A modern, feature-rich desktop Library Management System built using **JavaFX** and **Maven**, powered by a lightweight **SQLite database**.

 This application provides a secure and interactive platform for both librarians and users with a clean UI.
+You can login to your User account after signing up
+Then a clean Library Card is generated for you.
+You can also download that card.
+Again you can Communicate with admin through Admin support.
+After logging in as Admin, an admin can issue books, return books, create questions and also support Users with a proper furnished way.

 ---